 Cardas has, for years, included a Cable Break-in Guide with their cables.
 In it they state: "All cables need a break-in and warm-up period.
 Better cables require longer break-in.
 With all cables, the more you play them and the less you move them, the better they will sound."
 The unique geometry of Cardas cables require that "...the strands be of equal tension...
 Current flowing through the cable during break-in, and each warm-up period, will relax the structure of the strands."

-Another prominent cable designer believes that during the break-in process electrons are establishing new micro pathways through the conductor material. changes in the conductor is the primary reason for the improvement realized through break-in.
+Another prominent cable designer believes that during the break-in process electrons are establishing new micro pathways through the conductor material and these changes in the conductor is the primary reason for the improvement realized through break-in.
 They believe that most of the signal travels across the surface of the conductor.
 Viewed under a microscope the surface that appears smooth to the naked eye is really a series of peaks and valleys.
 The irregular surface forces electrons along a circuitous path to their destination.
 When a cable is bent or twisted, new tears and fissures form, disrupting existing pathways and requiring new ones to be formed.
 This explanation lends credence to reports that cables need to be re-conditioned and being handled.
 I've seen this in a very real way.

 While there is no hard data (that I am aware of) to prove to the engineers among you that break-in in exists, I'm sure 99.9% of audiophiles have heard the benefits of the process and believe strongly in its importance.